-The Environmental Protection Agency (EPA) has warned that we may be exposed to more pollutants inside than outside.
-One cause of this could be because of central air conditioning circulating old stagnant air, rather than bringing in fresh air from outside.
-Meaning that if there is mold, dust, animal dander, viruses or air-borne infections floating about then individuals are more likely to be exposed and get sick.
+The Environmental Protection Agency has warned that we may be exposed to more pollutants inside than outside.
+One cause of this could be central air conditioning circulating old stagnant air rather than bringing in fresh air from outside.
+Meaning that if there is mold, dust, animal dander, viruses, or airborne infections floating about, then individuals are more likely to be exposed and get sick.

 Solution: Some central air conditioning systems are built with this in mind and allow a “leak” from the outside.
-This can also be managed by creating your own leak by cracking open a window.
+You can also manage this by creating your leak by cracking open a window.

 5. Dry or Flakey Skin

 Spending lots of time in an air-conditioned environment can cause your skin to dry out.
-The cold, dry air has been known to cause your skin to lose moisture, which results in dry flaky skin.
+The cold, dry air often causes your skin to lose moisture, which results in dry, flaky skin.
 The same can be said for your hair and scalp, as they may suffer some ill effects as well.

 Solution: An easy solution to this is to get a moisturizer or cream and be sure to drink plenty of water.

 6. Visiting the Doctor Frequently

-Studies have shown that individuals who spend more time in an air-conditioned environment have an increased use of health care services.
-An analysis found that there was an increase in complaints related to ears-nose-and-throat problems, respiratory issues, and dermatological problems.
+Studies have shown that individuals who spend more time in an air-conditioned environment have increased use of health care services.
+An analysis found an increase in complaints related to ears-nose-and-throat problems, respiratory issues, and dermatological problems.

 Solution: Follow all of the other steps above, and take the time to ensure that the facility and air conditioner is clean.

 THE HOME COMFORT EXPERTS

-To prevent your air conditioning from making you sick it is important to keep it running smoothly with regualr maintenance and care.
+To prevent your air conditioning from making you sick, keep it running smoothly with regular maintenance and care.
 KCR’s HVAC maintenance appointments should work around your family’s schedule.
 For nearly 50 years, KCR has provided residences and businesses with peace of mind and temperature control.
-We’re proud to serve our customers with efficiency and flexibility in managing your efficient home heating and air conditioning.
+We’re proud to serve our customers efficiently and flexibly in managing efficient home heating and air conditioning.

 You can also follow us on Facebook for exciting product updates and promotions!